 Settings: ISO320, f/10, 8 seconds

-Take a look at the image preview once the exposure is done.
-Now you need to evaluate whether the exposure looks correct or not.
-Some filters are a little darker than advertised and might require up towards one extra stop in shutter speed.
-If that’s the case, make an adjustment to the shutter speed and take another shot.
+Once the exposure is done, look at the image preview.
+Now, evaluate whether the exposure looks correct.
+Some filters are a little darker than advertised and might require an extra stop in shutter speed.
+If that’s the case, adjust the shutter speed and take another shot.

 That’s it.
 You’re now, hopefully, left with a beautiful long exposure photograph.

-Here are a few examples of how Long Exposure Photography can be used in the landscape and outdoor field.
-Each of the images have the camera settings attached, so you see how the shutter speed impacts a photo.
+Here are a few examples of Long Exposure Photography in landscape photography.
+Each image has the camera settings attached, so you see how the shutter speed impacts a photo.

 Conclusion

-Long Exposure Photography is a lot of fun and it’s a great way of capturing interesting and unique images.
-However, it requires a little more planning than ‘regular’ photography and any mistakes become even more visible.
+Long Exposure Photography is a lot of fun, and it’s a great way to capture interesting and unique images.
+However, it requires a little more planning than ‘regular’ photography, and any mistakes become even more visible.
 So, let’s do a quick summary of the 8 steps to perfecting your slow shutter images:

 1. Set up the composition as you normally would